ZPTXDev/Quaver/README.md

 Quaver is a simple-to-use music bot with features such as bass boost,  nightcore, seek, search, and more.

 # Using Quaver
 Quaver utilizes slash commands, buttons, and menus.
-After running deploying the commands, type `/` into your chat to list Quaver's commands.
+After deploying the commands, type `/` into your chat to list Quaver's commands.

 # Hosting Quaver
 Hosting Quaver is fairly simple.
 Make a copy of `settings.example.json`, edit the fields as necessary and rename it to `settings.json`.